mas-bandwidth/gafferongames/content/post/tesselating_the_go_stone.md

 <img src="/img/virtualgo/regular-tessellation.gif" alt="regular tessellation" width="100%"/>

-<h2>Tessellating The Bevel</h2>
+## Tessellating The Bevel

 Now we need to tesselate the bevel.
 To do this I take the vertices which form the circle edge at the bottom of the top sphere surface and calculate the angle of each vertex about the y axis.
 I then use these angles to sweep around the torus ensuring that the torus vertices weld perfectly with the top and bottom sphere sections.

 <img src="/img/virtualgo/go-stone-with-bevel.gif" alt="go stone with bevel" width="100%"/>

-<h2>Vertex Welding</h2>
+## Vertex Welding

-Due to the way the recursive subdivision works a lot of duplicate vertices are generated.
-I'd rather not have the graphics card waste time transforming the same vertex over and over, so as I add vertices to the mesh I hash vertex positions into a 3D grid (~1mm cells) and reuse an existing vertex if the position and normals match within some small floating point tolerance.
+Due to how recursive subdivision works a lot of duplicate vertices are generated.
+I'd rather not have the graphics card waste time transforming the same vertex over and over, so as I add vertices to the mesh I hash vertex positions into a 3D grid (~1mm cells) and reuse an existing vertex if the position and normals match within some small epsilon value.

 With vertex welding the reduction in vertices is dramatic: 53000 to just 6500.
-Fewer vertices means I can render go stones more efficiently, which is handy because there can be up to 361 of them on a 19x19 go board!
+Fewer vertices means I can render more go stones, which is handy because there can be up to 361 of them on a 19x19 go board!

 For more information on vertex welding please refer to the discussion in <a href="http://www.amazon.com/Real-Time-Collision-Detection-Interactive-Technology/dp/1558607323/ref=sr_1_1?ie=UTF8&qid=1363029675&sr=8-1&keywords=real+time+collision+detection">Real-Time Collision Detection</a> by <a href="http://realtimecollisiondetection.net/blog/">Christer Ericson</a>.